 “Thank you so much for all your support and guidance with the Thames Project.
 It was an amazing thing to be part of, despite not being able to see the end result.
 On a personal note, you treated my grandfather’s story with so much respect and appreciation – a massive thank you for it all :)”

 We were engaged in February 2019 by the LDBS Academies Trust to run a creative project for all 14 Year 4 classes across the trust.
+Our brief was to build a project that was creative and nurturing.
 We decided on the theme of the river Thames and set to work to create a new piece of theatre and then run workshops with all of the classes towards their own performances.